mehulkar/mehulkar.com/source/blog/2022/06/technical-debt-terms.md

 Writing this post sparked some new ideas that are worth thinking about.
 Notably: taking on debt isn't *bad* per se.
-In fact, taking on debt is [a common technique to *increase* total value][4].
+In fact, taking on debt is [a common technique to increase value][4].
 This is also a significant part of the conversation, both at the point of incurring it (will this increase future returns?), and when it's noticed (did this increase returns?).

 These are tricky questions and I don't know of a way to answer them.
 But the truth is that even in the world of finance, quantifying risk and return have some element of subjectivity.
-Financial models work not because they're absolutely true, but when they're applied consistently.
+Financial models work when they're applied consistently.
 If we are to take technical debt seriously, I think we can go a lot further with how we talk about it, and part of that is getting over the hump of thinking that code quality is too subjective to measure.

 ---